HarshalPatil-Repo/HarshalPatil-Repo/README.md

 # Hi, I'm Harshal Patil 👋

-Passionate DevOps Engineer with hands-on experience in cloud and CI/CD pipelines.
-Proficient in AWS, Terraform, Jenkins, Docker and Kubernetes with a passion for improving system efficiency and infrastructure scalability.
+As a DevOps Engineer, I'm experienced in developing and implementing CI/CD pipelines and cloud-based infrastructure creation.
+I specialize in bridging the gap between development and operations to deliver seamless CI/CD pipelines and resilient cloud-native applications.

 ---